JihadJackass/CK2-Modded-Achievement-Patcher-MAP/README.md

 # .EXE (**PREFERRED METHOD**)

 There is an included exe in the releases and /dist folder which SHOULD run, and not require any Python.
 If this fails, please comment on Steam, or reach my via my Discord.
-- You can try building it as stated above and I have included instructions in BUILD_README_FIRST via README_buildexe.bat
 - # RELEASES:
 - ![image](https://github.com/user-attachments/assets/38127a9e-fa72-4555-ab60-aef63b5039b0)
 - # EXE LOCATION: